 [root@dbserver]# service mysql restart

 You must now deploy the frontend application.
-First log into the server that you will be installing Nextcloud on.
+Log into the second instance you created.
+This is the instance you will install Nextcloud on.
 Once logged in, switch to the root shell again by running:

 [user@webserver]$ sudo su - [root@webserver]#